QCrypt/website-2021/content/online-conference.md

 ### Instructions for session chairs
 Session chairs are asked to [register](/registration) to the conference in order to receive all relevant information on accessing the different platforms used during the online conference.
 As a session chair, you will receive some additional information, e.g., you will receive a separate link to access the Zoom webinar as a "panelist".
-Generally, it is a good idea to [update](https://zoom.us/download) your local zoom client to the latest version.
+Generally, it is a good idea to [update](https://zoom.us/download) your local Zoom client to the latest version.

 **Mind the time zones!
 Make sure that you have the right time for your presentation.
 All times on the schedule are [Amsterdam time (CEST)](https://www.timeanddate.com/worldclock/personal.html?cities=16,33,165,248,224,176,136&wch=3).**

-For the conference, we will using Zoom webinars (which have a number of [differences](https://support.zoom.us/hc/en-us/articles/115005474943-Meeting-and-webinar-comparison) compared to regular Zoom meetings).
-As a security feature, regular attendees cannot turn on video, and can only speak when activated by a (co-)host.

 The protocol for your session chairing is as follows:
 * In the evening before the day you chair a session, you receive an invitation as panelist for the Zoom webinar.